🧼 Cast a material · 4 min read

 Quick answer

-Design a bar, loaf or embed mold in the free Meshcast Soap Mold Maker — pick a shape or upload your own, size it in millimetres, download a print-ready STL/3MF.
+Design a bar, loaf or embed mold in the free Meshcast Soap Mold Maker, pick a shape or upload your own, size it in millimetres, download a print-ready STL/3MF.
 Print in PLA (soap cures at low temperatures and lye doesn't attack it), wipe with mineral oil, pour, and use the freezer trick if a bar sticks.
-No account, everything runs in your browser.
+Everything runs in your browser, and a free account gets you the files.

 What you can actually make